 For Hydracity we are partnering with artists, artist groups and other festivals to create unique set of watery commons walks with parallel online experiences – launching walks during Estuary 2021, T100 and Totally Thames.
 All walks are new commissions delivered and supported by volunteers and artist associates.

-Hydrodetours Launch as part of Estuary 2021 Associated Programme: see here
+Hydrodetours Launched as part of Estuary 2021 Associated Programme and with Kinetika Beach of Dreams: see here